 - clear of cloud and with the surface in sight;

 - the flight visibility is not less than 1 500 m or for helicopters not less than 800 m;

-- at speed of 140 kts IAS or less to give adequate oopportunity to observe other traffic and any obstacles in time to avoid colision; and
+- at speed of 140 kts IAS or less to give adequate opportunity to observe other traffic and any obstacles in time to avoid collision; and

-- the ground visibility is not less than 1 500 m or for helicopters not less than 800 m;
+- the ground visibility is less than 1 500 m or for helicopters less than 800 m;

 Note: Daytime and minimum ground visibility requirements for special VFR flights stated above shall not apply to helicopter air ambulance (HEMS) and the flights of the Police of the CR.
 The pilot is solely responsible for compliance with operational requirements and minima.